WebQit/docs/subscript/docs/concepts/functions/README.md

 Functions defined this way are compiled as `SubscriptFunction`, exposing a `.thread()` method for running dependency threads, and offering everything else as in when we use the `SubscriptFunction` constructor.

-The following syntaxes are interchangeable...
+The following syntaxes produce a reactive function...

 ```js
 function** sum( a, b ) {